GLP-1s have transformed weight loss and diabetes. Is addiction next?

 There's new evidence that GLP-1 drugs like Ozempic can reduce the risk of addiction.

-A study of more than 600,000 veterans found that those who started taking a GLP-1 drug for diabetes were about 15% to 20% less likely to misuse substances ranging from alcohol to opioids.
+A study of more than 600,000 veterans followed for up to 3 years found that those who started taking a GLP-1 drug for diabetes were about 15% to 20% less likely to misuse substances ranging from alcohol to opioids.

 The study, which appears in The BMJ, a medical journal, also found that GLP-1 drugs helped people with a history of substance use disorder.
 They were less likely to experience an overdose, drug-related hospitalization, drug-related death or suicide attempt.